Pipelines (Basic): Create & View

 Pipelines are displayed as kanban boards, and you can view them two ways:

 - For a client account: From your left sidebar, go to Clients, click on the account name, then select Workflow in the menu bar.
 You’ll see all the pipelines with jobs for the client account as well as the progress made.
 Pipelines are no longer visible here once the jobs for the account have been archived or deleted from the pipeline.

 - For all client accounts: Go to Workflow from the left sidebar, then select the pipeline in the list.
 You can then view another pipeline by using the drop-down menu.

 By default, the pipeline list displays 25 pipelines per page.
 However, you can choose to view 50, 100, or 250 at a time.
 To change the amount, select a number in the Rows per page menu at the bottom left of the page.
 You can sort the pipeline list by name or number of accounts in a pipeline.
 Click the up-down arrow next to the chosen column header to sort the list below it.

-A pipeline can be edited by a firm owner or any team member who has been given access rights to manage pipelines.
+A pipeline can be edited by a firm owner, Admin, or any employee who has been given access rights to manage pipelines.
 Here’s how you edit one:

-- From the pipeline itself: Click the three-dots icon to the right of the Add job link while you’re viewing the pipeline, then select Edit OR click the automation icon above any stage, then click the Add automation link.
+- From the pipeline itself: Click Edit on the top right while you're viewing the pipeline OR click the automation icon below a stage name, then click the Add automation link.

 - From the pipeline templates list: Go to Settings from the left sidebar, select Pipelines, and click on the pipeline’s name.

 - From the pipeline list: Go to Workflow from the left sidebar, click the three-dots icon to the far right of the pipeline’s name, then select Edit.

 - Once you are in the edit window, you can change the pipeline settings (see above for the details) and make changes to the stages:

 - To add a stage, click Add stage, then enter the name of the stage.